econoalchemist/COLDCARD-MiddleGround/README.md

 This is going to write the file to the MicroSD card, then you can connect that MicroSD card to your desktop computer with your USB adaptor.
 Copy/paste the exported `.json` file to your desktop from the microSD card.
 Notate the file location and now you will switch back to Sparrow Wallet to get it ready to import the `.json` file.

 In Sparrow Wallet, create a new wallet by selecting `File` > `New Wallet`, then you will be asked to name this wallet.
-Name the wallet whatever you want then click on `Create Wallet`.
+Name the wallet whatever you want then click on <kbd>Create Wallet</kbd>.
 You will notice in the Sparrow Wallet interface lower right-hand corner that the color has changed to green on the toggle switch.
 This indicates that your wallet is using your instance of BitcoinCore as the back end.

 <p align="center">
   <img width="814" height="611" src="Assets/Sparrow22.png">
 </p>

 You will see the following screen, you can leave all the settings on the defaults.
-Then select `Airgapped Hardware Wallet`.
+Then select <kbd>Airgapped Hardware Wallet</kbd>.

 <p align="center">
   <img width="814" height="611" src="Assets/Sparrow23.png">
 </p>

-A screen will pop up and you can click on the `Import File...` button next to the ColdCard icon.
+A screen will pop up and you can click on the <kbd>Import File...</kbd> button next to the ColdCard icon.
 This will open your file explorer where you can point Sparrow Wallet to the file location containing the exported ColdCard `.json` file.
-Select that file and click on `open`.
+Select that file and click on <kbd>open</kbd>.

 <p align="center">
   <img width="452" height="339" src="Assets/Sparrow24.png">
 </p>

 After a moment, you will see a summary of the wallet you are about to apply.
 You will notice a "Master fingerprint" dialog box with 8 characters in it.
 You can use this unique identifier to confirm that you are importing the correct wallet from your ColdCard.
-On your ColdCard, from the main menu, navigate down to "Advanced>View Identity" and you can compare the displayed fingerprint to the one displayed in Sparrow Wallet.
+On your ColdCard, from the main menu, navigate down to `Advanced` > `View Identity` and you can compare the displayed fingerprint to the one displayed in Sparrow Wallet.
 This is especially important to confirm if you have added a passphrase which will be covered in the [Paranoid guide](https://github.com/econoalchemist/ColdCard-Paranoid)

-If everything looks good, then click on `Apply` in Sparrow Wallet.
+If everything looks good, then click on <kbd>Apply</kbd> in Sparrow Wallet.

 <p align="center">
   <img width="814" height="611" src="Assets/Sparrow25.png">
   <img width="814" height="350" src="Assets/Sparrow26.png">
 </p>

-After clicking on `Apply`, you will have the opportunity to add a password to your wallet.
+After clicking on <kbd>Apply</kbd>, you will have the opportunity to add a password to your wallet.
 This is a password which will encrypt the Sparrow Wallet data file that is saved on your computer.
 This password can protect your wallet if someone else gains access to your Sparrow Wallet file.
 If you forget your password, you will need to create a new wallet file by repeating this whole process.

 <p align="center">
   <img width="814" height="611" src="Assets/Sparrow27.png">
 </p>

 After applying the changes, you can now navigate through your watch-only wallet in Sparrow Wallet.
 On the left-hand side of the Sparrow Wallet interface there are six tabs.
-The `Transactions` tab is where you can see information related to the transactions in this watch-only wallet.
-The `Send` tab is where you can create the PSBTs to then export for signing by the ColdCard.
-The `Receive` tab is where you can generate receive address for your ColdCard without having to plug in your ColdCard and log into it.
-The `Addresses` tab shows several deposit and change addresses as well as any balances.
-The `UTXOs` tab shows any unspent transaction outputs and a small graph charting the history.
-Finally, the `Settings` tab is where you can detailed information about the watch-only wallet such as the master fingerprint, derivation path, & xpub.
+The <kbd>Transactions</kbd> tab is where you can see information related to the transactions in this watch-only wallet.
+The <kbd>Send</kbd> tab is where you can create the PSBTs to then export for signing by the ColdCard.
+The <kbd>Receive</kbd> tab is where you can generate receive address for your ColdCard without having to plug in your ColdCard and log into it.
+The <kbd>Addresses</kbd> tab shows several deposit and change addresses as well as any balances.
+The <kbd>UTXOs</kbd> tab shows any unspent transaction outputs and a small graph charting the history.
+Finally, the <kbd>Settings</kbd> tab is where you can detailed information about the watch-only wallet such as the master fingerprint, derivation path, & xpub.

-Now you can click on the `Receive` tab on the left-hand side of the Sparrow Wallet interface.
+Now you can click on the <kbd>Receive</kbd> tab on the left-hand side of the Sparrow Wallet interface.
 Then you will be presented with a bitcoin receiving address, a QR code, and some additional details.
 You can scan this QR code with your mobile Bitcoin wallet, for example, and deposit some bitcoin to your ColdCard.
 You should see the transaction show up in Sparrow Wallet after a moment along with a pop-up notification.
 Also, in BitcoinCore, the transactions should show up there as well.
 The transaction will remain in a pending status until it receives some blockchain confirmations.
-In the mean-time, you can click on the `Transactions` tab and review further details about your transaction.
+In the mean-time, you can click on the <kbd>Transactions</kbd> tab and review further details about your transaction.
 You can also copy/paste your transaction ID in [mempool.space](https://mempool.space/) to watch for your first confirmation, or use whatever your preferred block explorer is.
 [Tor Browser](https://www.torproject.org/download/) is a privacy-focused browser.

 <p align="center">
   <img width="950" height="405" src="Assets/Sparrow28.png">